 Someday a real rain will come and wash all this scum off the streets.

-But what's fascinating about “Ben-Hur” to me is the assumption by the filmmakers of the audience's shared Christian background.
+What's truly fascinating about “Ben-Hur” is the assumption by the filmmakers of the audience's shared Christian background.
 They assumed we all believed in the same God, and if we didn't, if there were Jews around (and apparently there were), well, it was OK since our God was a Jew.
 Jews got a pass, but only them.
 Donuts or bagels—no other options.

-Yet we were only seven short years from the year TIME magazine would ask on its cover “Is God Dead?” and John Lennon would call the Beatles bigger than Jesus.
+Yet we were only seven short years from the year TIME magazine would ask on its cover “Is God Dead?”
 What a leap.
-Our shared assumptions were gone by then; the fragmentation of the culture had begun by then.
+Our shared assumptions were gone by then; the fragmentation of the culture had begun.
 When today's conservatives complain about how Hollywood doesn't make old-fashioned movies anymore, this is what they're complaining about.
-They're talking about movies like “Ben-Hur” that assume that the Christian God is the one true God, with a bagel on the side.
 They want Charlton Heston again and an all-star cast but wind up with Kirk Cameron on a miniscule budget.

 “Ben-Hur” was the No. 1 movie of 1959 and remains in the top 15 all-time if you adjust for inflation.
 But its world, the 1950s world in which it was made, was ending.
 A rain came.